efJerryYang/chatgpt-cli/README.md

 available from this version.
 You'll also need an OpenAI API key, which you can easily [get here](https://platform.openai.com/account/api-keys).

-The required Yython packages can be installed with `pip install -r requirements.txt`, which includes the following:
+The required Python packages can be installed with `pip install -r requirements.txt`, which includes the following:

 - `openai >= 0.27.0`